Jevon Kearse: College career

 Starting college at 6 feet, 4 inches tall, and 215 pounds, Kearse was projected as either a linebacker or defensive back.
 He accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Steve Spurrier's Florida Gators football team from 1995 to 1998.
 He began his college career at safety before shifting to outside linebacker in 1996.
 Later in his college career, he would occasionally line up at defensive end during obvious passing situations to intensify the Gators' pass rush.

 The Gators coaches red-shirted Kearse for the 1995 season, and he watched the Gators' run for the 1995 national championship game from the sidelines.
 The Gators lost to the Nebraska Cornhuskers 62–24 in the national championship game, marking Florida's only loss of the season.
-He was nicknamed "the Freak" by Southeastern Conference (SEC) opponents during the Gators' 1996 season.
+He was nicknamed "the Freak" by Southeastern Conference (SEC) opponents during the Gators' 1996 season when it became apparent his devastating combination of size and speed made him a challenge for opposing offenses.
 In his debut game against Southwest Louisiana, he accounted for six solo tackles and a sack.
 The Florida Gators would go on to win the national title, defeating Florida State Seminoles 52–20 in the 1997 Sugar Bowl.
 For his on-field accomplishments, Kearse was named to the All-SEC Freshman team.
 In a tragic counterpoint, his younger brother Jermaine was killed in a drive-by-shooting following the season.

 Kearse made the All-SEC team in 1997 for the first time by registering a team high 6.5 sacks during the regular season as well as 38 tackles and two forced fumbles.
 In his 1998 campaign, he once again led the team with 7.5 sacks and also improved his tackles tally to 54.
 He was named All-SEC again and earned the AP SEC Defensive Player of the Year that season, as well as making the list of several different All-American teams, and was a finalist for the Butkus Award, Lombardi Award, and Chuck Bednarik college defensive player of the year award.

 He opted to forgo his final season of eligibility, stating, "I think I've accomplished the four goals I wanted to when I attended the University of Florida: To become a better person, to win a national championship, to get an education and finally to have a chance to play in the NFL."

 During his college career, Kearse made 34.5 tackles for a loss, finishing eleventh on the Gators' all-time list.
 He also compiled 145 total tackles, 16.5 quarterback sacks, six forced fumbles, one interception, one recovered fumble, and 19 pass deflections.
 In an article series written for The Gainesville Sun in 2006, the Sun sportswriters ranked him as #16 among the top 100 greatest Gators from the first 100 years of Florida football.